Your Summer Getaway in the beautiful Berkshire Mountains of Western Massachusetts!

 - Applying Leave No Trace ethics

-- SESSION 1: EXPLORATORY COURSE – 1 week for 6th-7th grades
+- SESSION 1: EXPLORATORY COURSE – 6th-7th grades

-- SESSION 2: FOUNDATION COURSE – 2 weeks for 7th-8th grades
+- SESSION 2: FOUNDATION COURSE – 7th-8th grades

 Embark on backpacking and canoeing adventures to learn survival trips, such as identifying wild foods you can eat and building a fire.
 See how teamwork makes it all possible!

-The 12-day foundation course, designed for students in the 7th and 8th grades, further develops students’ environmental science knowledge base and includes a four-day off-property wilderness backpacking trip as well as Teams Course challenges, which are designed to enhance group interactions.
+The 12-day foundation course, designed for students in the 7th and 8th grades, further develops students’ environmental science knowledge base and includes wilderness backpacking.
+Challenge Course activities help students to plan and solve problems together, improve communication skills, and enjoy the thrill of success, together!

 - How local ecosystems work together

-- New insights into their community at camp, at school and at home
+- New insights into their own abilities and their community at camp, at school and at home

-Paddle down a river from Vermont to New York, hike the Appalachian Trail to the top of Massachusetts’ highest mountain, discover your personal leadership abilities and how to protect the wilderness you’re enjoying!
+Hike the Appalachian Trail to the top of Massachusetts’ highest mountain, enjoy the relaxing rhythms of paddling a canoe, discover your personal leadership abilities — and learn how to protect the wilderness you’re enjoying!

-The Advanced Course, also for students in the 8th through 9th grades, is a 19-day trip and includes learning advanced canoeing techniques, a four-day backpacking and camping trip, workshops on teamwork and communications, and in-depth investigations of the regional natural environment.
+The Advanced Course, for students in the 8th through 9th grades includes learning advanced canoeing techniques, a multi-day backpacking and camping trip, workshops on teamwork and communications, and in-depth investigations of the regional natural environment.

 - Growth in trusting themselves and their peers

-- Team spirited accomplishments on challenging rivers and mountains
+- Team spirited accomplishments in navigating lakes, streams and mountains

 - A sense of responsibility through trip preparation and participation in community service oriented projects toward environmental action